On 25 June, Christies

-Leading Christies evening sale is an epic large-scale double portrait by Jean-Michel Basquiat from 1982, a pivotal year in the artists career.
-Untitled forms part of the series of important double portraits, including Untitled (Two Heads on Gold) and Dustheads (which fetched a record price of $48.8m when it sold at Christies New York in May).
+Jean-Michel Basquiats Untitled sold for £18,765,875 / $28,974,511 / 22,031,137 (estimate on request).
+An epic large-scale double portrait from 1982, a pivotal year in the artists career, it forms part of the series of important double portraits, including Untitled (Two Heads on Gold) and Dustheads (which set the current record price for the artist at auction when it sold at Christies New York in May).
 The full-length double portraits of 1982 marked Basquiats coming of age in the art world.
-In 1982 he was 21, he had just met his idol, Andy Warhol, and the success of his gallery show at Annina Nosei that March gave him a new-found freedom, enabling him to earn a living from his paintings.
-The cartoonish figures in this work evoke the joyous spirit of this heady time when he had just broken through to art world super-star status.
-Towering above the viewer, this painting is striking for its monumental scale, the decisiveness of Basquiats line and the sheer brilliance of his signature colour palette of vibrant red, electric blue, and blaring yellow.
+In 1982 he was 21, he had just met his idol Andy Warhol, and the success of his gallery show at Annina Nosei that March gave him a new-found freedom, enabling him to earn a living from his paintings.
+The dancing figures in this work evoke the joyous spirit of this heady time when Basquiat had just broken through to art world super-star status.

-Drenched in the artists signature International Klein Blue, Yves Kleins SE 181 (estimate: £1,400,000-1,800,000), with its elegant oceanic sponge form is one of only three, extremely rare versions in the artists oeuvre in which the sponge and base are organically linked by Kleins trademark blue, creating a tree-like form.
-This sponge sculpture embodies the essence of the artists celebrated Sculptures ťponges that have recently made record prices at Christies (in June 2012, Kleins sponge relief Le Rose de bleu (RE 22), fetched a record £23.5m at Christies London).
-Made in 1960 at the height of the artists career, when the artist picked up a paint-drenched sponge and decided to turn it into a sculpture, this intricate, bulbous work has an otherworldly quality.
-Forming part of the same collection since 1986, this is the first time SE 181 has been seen by the public for over 25 years.
+Yves Kleins SE 181 (1960) sold for £2,693,875 / $4,159,343 / 3,162,609 (estimate: £1,400,000-1,800,000).
+With its elegant oceanic sponge form is one of only three extremely rare versions in the artists oeuvre in which the sponge and base are organically linked by Kleins trademark blue, creating a tree-like form.
+Drenched in the artists signature International Klein Blue, this sponge sculpture embodies the essence of the artists celebrated Sculptures ťponges that have recently made record prices at Christies.